 - Bariatric surgery may be considered in patients more than 65 years in the presence of severe obesity related co-morbidities / disability

 - Bariatric Surgery may be considered in patients < 18 years in special situations after pediatrician / endocrinology certification , but after attainment of puberty or completion of skeletal maturity

-The absolute contra-indications for bariatric surgery include Drug or Alcohol abuse , Uncontrolled Psychological Disease and Pregnancy
+The absolute contra-indications for bariatric surgery include Drug and/or Alcohol abuse, Uncontrolled Psychological Disease and Pregnancy

 PREGNANCY AFTER BARIATRIC SURGERY: